 mailbox number.

 To speed dial

 Speed dialling is a handy way to call frequently-used phone numbers.
-You must enable speed dialling, see 'Call settings (3-1)' on page 56.
 You can define up to eight speed dial numbers in the communicator memory.
-For information on how to set speed dials, see page 82.
+For information on how to set speed dials, see page 81.